Food Security Resource Network

 Food Security Summits & Direct Action

-In October 2019, the Veterans Legal Clinic at Harvard Law School’s Legal Services Center hosted our last legal summit, where we heard from the Massachusetts Department of Transitional Assistance (DTA) and the Massachusetts Law Reform Institute (MLRI) about DTA’s effort to reduce food insecurity with Massachusetts DVS by getting more eligible veterans into SNAP.
+• In October 2019, the Veterans Legal Clinic at Harvard Law School’s Legal Services Center hosted the Veteran’s Collaboratives last legal summit, where we heard from the Department of Transitional Assistance (DTA) and the Massachusetts Law Reform Institute (MLRI) about DTA’s effort to reduce food insecurity with Massachusetts DVS by getting more eligible veterans into SNAP.

 Veterans’ agents noted a burden administering Chapter 115 for those who need SNAP benefits.
 Rather than sending a check to the beneficiary, they had to issue vendor payments directly to landlords and utility companies to prevent it from being counted as income for the purpose of SNAP eligibility, arrangements beneficiaries may experience as stigmatizing or disempowering.

-In October 2020, Feeding America estimated Massachusetts would experience the largest increases in food insecurity (59%) due to Covid-19, particularly among children (102%).
-The Greater Boston Food Bank estimated that 1 in 8 people and one in 5 children in Massachusetts, experienced food insecurity, with a sharper increase in Eastern Massachusetts (with the highest average meal cost).
+In October 2020, Feeding America estimated Massachusetts would experience the largest increases in food insecurity (59 percent) due to Covid-19, particularly among children (102%).
+The Greater Boston Food Bank estimated that 1 in 8 people and 1 in 5 children had food insecurity in Massachusetts, with a sharp increase in Eastern Massachusetts (with the highest average meal cost).

 Census Reporter